AlexArcPy/python-for-gis-progression-path/README.md

 ### Python

+* Learn [IPython](https://ipython.org/) and the concept of reproducible research:
+ - Learn how to use [Jupyter notebook](http://jupyter.org/)
+ - Learn how to combine [Python and R code](https://www.continuum.io/blog/developer/jupyter-and-conda-r) in the same Jupyter notebook

 * Learn about using Python for web development:
  - learn [`flask`](http://flask.pocoo.org/) and [`django`](https://www.djangoproject.com/).
 Start with flask and only then move to Django
  - learn [`geodjango`](https://docs.djangoproject.com/en/1.10/ref/contrib/gis/) to serve spatial datasets on the web.
 Read through pdf [ArcGIS JavaScript Plus Django Equals Dynamic Web App](http://proceedings.esri.com/library/userconf/proc15/papers/794_139.pdf)